 What preparation is needed?

 Depending on your heart rate before the scan, you may be given a few tablets of a beta-blocker to take in the day or two before the scan – the instructions will be provided by the radiology department.
-You should avoid all caffeine for 12 hours beforehand so your heart rate is not increased.
-You should take all your normal medication that day unless you have been given any specific instructions by the radiology department.
-You should try to have had just a light meal beforehand and avoid much food for 4 hour prior to the test.
+Avoid all caffeine for 12 hours beforehand so your heart rate is not increased.
+Take all your normal medication that day unless you have been given any specific instructions by the radiology department.
+Try to have had just a light meal beforehand and avoid much food for 4 hour prior to the test.

-Please avoid wearing much jewellery on the day, other than rings – metal interferes with the scan and may need to be removed.
+Please avoid wearing much jewellery on the day, other than rings on your fingers – metal interferes with the scan and may need to be removed.

 How long does it take?